sutakjakub/DockerGettingStarted/README.md

 _Tutorial from: https://docs.microsoft.com/cs-cz/dotnet/core/docker/build-container?tabs=windows_

 If command `docker exec aspnetcore_sample ipconfig` is not working for you (_OCI runtime exec failed: exec failed: container_linux.go:295: starting container process caused "exec: \"ipconfig\": executable file not found in $PATH": unknown_) then be sure that you have set "switching to Windows container".
-You do this in the docker settings that run in windows as service.
+You do this in the docker settings that run in windows as a service.